 #4: Lemon Poppy Seed Crunch Muffins

-So slash your kitchen chores with these recipes that can all be made using just one pan:
+Slash your kitchen chores with these recipes that only require one pan.

 #1: 30-Minute Hearty Keto Chili

 In this recipe for hearty, low-carb chili cooked in a Dutch oven, you’ll have all the Tex-Mex or Mexican flavors you’re used to in traditional recipes without any high-carb ingredients.
 Top with avocado slices, sour cream, and cheese, and you’ll have a satisfying meal for everyone and leftovers you’ll be craving the next day.

 While the recipe takes just 30 minutes, you could experiment with a slow cooker or Instant Pot if you’re a chili expert.